Didactic and Clinical Competency requirements

 What Are Didactic Competency Requirements?

 The purpose of our didactic competency requirement is to verify that you've had the opportunity to develop fundamental knowledge of your discipline, integrate theory into practice, and to develop critical thinking skills.
-To meet this requirement you'll need to complete coursework, as part of an ARRT-approved educational program, that addresses the content areas defined in our content specifications.
+To meet this requirement you'll need to complete coursework, as part of an ARRT-approved educational program (for primary pathway) or an ARRT-approved R.R.A. educational program, that addresses the content areas defined in our content specifications.